CNS-OIST/ocnc/README.md

     mkdir ocnc_tutorial
     cd ocnc_tutorial
     ```
-4. In the Terminal, execute the following command to fetch and start the OCNC docker container, note that `-v ~/:/work` mount your current directory (in the above case, `ocnc_tutorial`) as `/work` in your Docker container system, and `--rm` set the container to be destroyed automatically after use (i.e. any change to the docker system will not be saved except the files stored in `/work`).
+4. In the Terminal, execute the following command to fetch and start the OCNC docker container, note that ``-v `pwd`/:/work`` mount your current directory (in the above case, `ocnc_tutorial`) as `/work` in your Docker container system, and `--rm` set the container to be destroyed automatically after use (i.e. any change to the docker system will not be saved except the files stored in `/work`).
 For more information about the Docker commands, please visit [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/).

     ```
     docker pull cnsoist/ocnc:2022